 Even more interesting—the whole thing is an informal arrangement.
 There are no contracts linking Guinness to any of it.
 Each member of the pool belongs because it benefits them to do so, pure and simple.
 Guinness benefits by linking its beer with the appeal of the pub, and the payoff is clear.
 Over a period of six years, some 2500 Irish pubs opened in Europe, increasing annual sales of Guinness draft beer throughout Europe by half a million barrels.
 As Robertson writes, “It’s hard to think of a better way of describing how the Third Way works.”
 The Power of Little Ideas provides a blueprint for companies seeking to embrace this approach to innovation.

-David Robertson is visiting Lecturer at MIT and a Professor of Practice at the Wharton School at the University of Pennsylvania, where he teaches Innovation and Product Design in Wharton’s undergraduate, MBA, and executive programs.
+David Robertson is visiting Lecturer at MIT and a Professor of Practice at the Wharton School at the University of Pennsylvania.
 From 2002 through 2009, Robertson was the LEGO Professor of Innovation and Technology Management at Switzerland’s Institute for Management Development (IMD).
 While at IMD, he was given inside access to The LEGO Group, and wrote his award-winning book Brick by Brick: How LEGO Rewrote the Rules of Innovation and Conquered the Global Toy Industry.
 Prior to IMD, Robertson was a consultant at McKinsey & Company for five years and an executive at four enterprise software companies.
 Robertson received his PhD from the MIT Sloan School in 1990.